Project 1999 Guidebook

 This is our primary server, inheriting all base nicknames such as 'p99', 'p1999', and more specifically 'blue' (When being compared to PvP).
 This is a Non-PvP (PvE) Server.

-This server is currently in the Kunark expansion.
-Epics have been released.
+This server is currently in the Velious expansion.

 Project 1999: Red (PvP)